Server Side rendering with Angular universal 14

 Web pages generated with javascript frameworks use javascript.

-We will check this notion in a practical way.
+We will verify this notion in a practical way.

-We will execute our application with the corresponding script.
+We will run our application with the corresponding script.

 # Running the application